TC-Hewitt/OatCrownRust/README.md

 ```
 ggsave(file="MTAR_6_synteny_plot.svg", device=svg, plot=synplot4, width=12, height=6)
 ```
->in the above plot, only gene labels for the first bin are shown for simplicity, coordinates were manually added to the labels for _chr6_A_, _chr6_B_ and _020F_, and some superfluous minor homolgy links were removed for cleaner visuals.
+>in the above plot, only gene labels for the first bin are shown for simplicity, coordinates were manually added to the labels for _chr6_A_, _chr6_B_ and _020F_, some superfluous minor homolgy links were removed for cleaner visuals, and scale bar was reduced to show one increment.
 The benefit of saving as SVG is that small adjustments and fixes like these are easy to do in a free SVG editor like [Inkscape](https://inkscape.org/)